tahaerel/Picker3D/README.md

 **Managers:** Controllers for Audio, Camera, Game, Singleton and UI.
 **Player:** Character's movements and interactions

+**!!
+Important: Random levels are called for non-existent levels.
+This is why the game goes on forever.**

 ## Level Editor Usage
 It can be opened from Window > level editor.